-As a Tourist, the way you interact with a City is completely different you seek out the attractions and head all over the City to see what is on offer, you are looking for a snapshot of new york, not a realistic depiction of what life is like there.
+As a Tourist, the way you interact with a City is completely different.
+You seek out the attractions and head all over the City to see what is on offer, you are looking for a snapshot of The Whole of New York, not a realistic depiction of what life is like there.
 If you want that, go to work all day, come home exhausted, and watch Netflix!
-After all, that is how most People in most Big Cites, and beyond really spend their time!
+After all, that is how most people in most Big Cites, and beyond really spend their time!

 So while it is true Most Locals avoid Times Square, this is just being used to sway your opinion, it should have absolutely no bearing on whether you should Visit or not!

 It is also worth noting that it has just become “cool” to hate on Times Square!

 Personally, despite not really being the biggest fans of the Square, and having been there, done that, countless times, we still find ourselves drawn there more than just about any other part of the City, how come?
 What is the Draw?

 This is the crux of the debate, Times Square really just is the center of everything.
 As a tourist, it is practically possible to avoid the area completely.
 You don’t even need to plan time in Times Square it almost always happens organically!

 The Main Pedestrian Plaza is a throbbing hub of life and activity, with the Giant screens, and bright lights above the ever-present throng of people milling around and taking in the scene.
 While there are many reasons to avoid the area, see below, the general Buzz and beating heart of the City really is found right here.
 If you have not been to Times Square you really haven’t been to New York, so don’t allow the doom-mongers to put you off.